 This post may contain affiliate links.
 See my disclosure policy.

-Spice up the dinnertime with this smoky and perfectly juicy tandoori chicken.
-Marinated in yogurt and cooked in the oven, this recipe comes together in minutes!
+Spice up the dinnertime with my smoky and perfectly juicy tandoori chicken.
+Marinated in yogurt and cooked in the oven, it’s an easy, authentic recipe.

 - Yogurt.
 Plain Greek yogurt or natural yogurt.
-It goes without saying but please do not use flavored yogurt.
+Please do not use flavored yogurt.

 - Lemon juice.
 Optional, but if your yogurt is NOT on the tard side, add 1 teaspoon of lemon or lime juice.